-A. Registration under the International Registration Plan is not mandatory.
-It is a program for licensing commercial trucks and buses traveling in Louisiana and at least one other jurisdiction, if the commercial vehicle is used for the transportation of persons for hire or designed, used or maintained primarily for the transportation of property and:
+Registration under the International Registration Plan is not mandatory.
+It is a program for licensing commercial trucks and buses traveling in Louisiana and at least one other jurisdiction, if:

-If a truck meets one of the standards listed above and leaves the State of Louisiana in a commercial capacity it should either have a trip permit or an apportioned plate.
+If a truck meets criteria number one and one of the criteria numbered two through four, and travels interstate in a commercial capacity, either a trip permit or an apportioned plate should be obtained.

-If your vehicle has only two axles and weighs less than 26,000 pounds, but you travel out of the state, then you might require an apportioned plate.
-A good rule of thumb in this situation is: "If you make more than one stop in a state while conducting business, then you should have a trip permit or be apportioned."
+If a vehicle has two axles and weighs less than 26,000 pounds, but engages in interstate travel, an apportioned plate may be advisable.
+A good rule of thumb in this situation is: "If you make more than one stop in a state while conducting business, then you should have a trip permit or be apportioned.